JackSuuu/JasOS-Kernel/README.md

-# JsOS-Kernel
+# JasOS Kernel

-JsOS-Kernel is a Unix-based, bare-metal operating system kernel developed to explore the inner workings of operating systems and understand the complex mechanisms behind them.
+**JasOS** Kernel is a Unix-based, bare-metal operating system kernel developed to explore the inner workings of operating systems and understand the complex mechanisms behind them.
 This project provides a hands-on experience with OS development on ARM architecture.

 ## Running the Kernel